systopia/de.systopia.contracts/docs/contract-types.md

+# Contract types

 Contract types are membership types.

-They should be set to duration lifetime and Period / Membership Type Plan rolling
+They should be set to duration lifetime and Period / Membership Type Plan rolling.